 Diet affects insulin resistance in at least two major ways.

-People with excess fat around the waist and abdomen, in particular, are at higher risk of developing insulin resistance.
-This is because fat cells secrete hormones and other substances that may interfere with the processes of insulin.
+People with excess fat around their waist and abdomen, in particular, are at a higher risk of developing insulin resistance.
+Though the mechanism is not entirely clear, some researchers believe that fat cells secrete hormones and other substances that may interfere with insulin’s effectiveness.

-Not getting enough exercise can affect the way insulin regulates glucose.
+Not getting enough exercise can affect the way insulin regulates blood sugar levels.
 According to the American Diabetes Association, physical activity plays a vital role in keeping blood sugar levels steady.

-Some other lifestyle factors that affect insulin resistance include:
+Other lifestyle factors that can affect insulin resistance include:

 1–3 hoursof sleep per night can increase insulin resistance.